darenkeck-dev/docs/complexity-post/managing_complexity.md

 We are able to understand both what to do with the operator ('==') and operands ('allow_hello' and 'true')

-The simple schema can be interpreted to generate all variables and definitions currently in scope, through which the operand 'allow_hello' can be boiled down to an actual value and enable/disable UI based on the
+The simple schema can be interpreted to generate all variables and definitions currently in scope, meaning we can resolve the value 'allow_hello'.

+Finally, that value can be used to conditionally enable our Hello World UI.

 ![](enable_disable.gif)